 3. Make sure you have a place for feedback

 However, you shouldn’t close off all feedback options once the roadmap has been put together.
 It’s normal to want to reach “closure” with your roadmap and lock it up after it’s been built.

 But, especially in software, roadmaps are never set in stone.
-Plans can change based on new information, requests, and priorities.
-Furthermore, roadmaps tend to not be super detailed.
+Plans change based on new information and requests.
+Different things end up being prioritized.

-It’s important to keep an easy way to give feedback on and ask questions about your roadmap at all times.
+So, it’s important to establish an easy way to give feedback on (and ask questions about) your roadmap at all times.